Annual Lecture 2015: Luis Gabriel Cuervo02/10/2015

-We were delighted to welcome Luis Gabriel Cuervo, Senior Advisor for Research Promotion & Development at the Pan American Health Organization, to deliver the 2015 EQUATOR Annual Lecture on 30th September.
+We were delighted to welcome Luis Gabriel Cuervo, Senior Advisor for Research Promotion & Development at the Pan American Health Organization (PAHO), to deliver the 2015 EQUATOR Annual Lecture on 30th September.
 The lecture was held during the REWARD/EQUATOR Conference and Luis Gabriel spoke about experiences with a systems approach in addressing issues such as research waste and research reporting standards.

 Download the slides and notes from this lecture

 A recording of the lecture is available on YouTube at: EQUATOR Annual Lecture 2015

 Please scroll to time 3:12:41 to listen to the lecture.